Introducing our Portland Riverfront Apiary!

 (Catching a feral colony right along the riverfront last June!)

 By placing an apiary in a more centralized and public space, we also hope to invite more members of our community to study bees just doing what they do.
-One of the goals of the Jacobsen Hive Program is to foster curiosity and shared support for critical pollinator populations.
+One of the goals of the Jacobsen Co.
+Hive Program is to foster curiosity and shared support for critical pollinator populations (not just honeybees!).
 This site allows us to hopefully do just that through educational and observational opportunities.

-In 2022, we plan to grow our apiary from 14 to 21 hives, host a spring planting of native flowering habitat, and use the apiary for more outreach.
-We held our first event last May with Global Works Community Fund (GWCF), hosting a cohort from their Our Naturehood program, which aims to introduce students to various environmental and sustainability initiatives happening right around the city.
+In 2022, we plan to grow our apiary from 14 to 20 hives, host a spring planting of native flowering habitat, and use the apiary for more outreach.
+We held our first event in May 2021 with Wonderfolk, hosting a cohort from its Our Naturehood program, which aims to introduce students to various environmental and sustainability initiatives happening right around the city.

-(The coolest cohort, our May 2021 event with Global Works Community Fund)
+(The coolest cohort, our May 2021 event with Wonderfolk)

+Since then, we've hosted groups in person and online, including from retirement communities, elementary school classrooms, and corporate offices.
 Building out this apiary and sharing our beekeeping philosophy within our community is a privilege, and we can't wait to see where the bees take us.
-Stay tuned for more!